WebReflection/micro-repl/README.md

   ondisconnect?: (() => void) | undefined;
   // default: () => void - receives all data from the terminal
   ondata?: ((buffer: Uint8Array) => void) | undefined;
+  // allow terminal easy-theme setup - if values are "infer"
+  // these are retrieved via computed style / CSS values
+  // for background (or background-color) and color (as foreground)
+  // default: { background: "#191A19", foreground: "#F5F2E7" }
+  theme?: {
+        background: string;
+        foreground: string;
+    } | undefined;
 }
 ```